awsdocs/aws-systems-manager-user-guide/doc_source/sysman-compliance-about.md

 Returns the high\-level patch state for the instances in the specified patch group\. \(API: [DescribeInstancePatchStatesForPatchGroup](https://docs.aws.amazon.com/ssm/latest/APIReference/API_DescribeInstancePatchStatesForPatchGroup.html)\)

 **Note**
-For an illustration of how to configure patching and view patch compliance details by using the AWS CLI, see [Tutorial: Patch a Server Environment \(Command Line\)](sysman-patch-cliwalk.md)\.
+For an illustration of how to configure patching and view patch compliance details by using the AWS CLI, see [Tutorial: Patch a server environment \(command line\)](sysman-patch-cliwalk.md)\.

-## Viewing Compliance Configuration History and Change Tracking<a name="sysman-compliance-history"></a>
+## Viewing compliance configuration history and change tracking<a name="sysman-compliance-history"></a>

 Systems Manager Configuration Compliance displays *current* patching and association compliance data for your managed instances\.
 You can view patching and association compliance history and change tracking by using [AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/)\.
 AWS Config provides a detailed view of the configuration of AWS resources in your AWS account\.
 This includes how the resources are related to one another and how they were configured in the past so that you can see how the configurations and relationships change over time\.
 To view patching and association compliance history and change tracking, you must enable the following resources in AWS Config:
 + SSM:PatchCompliance